 Women need to shun pre-marital sex.
-It doesn't matter how much you want it, just don't do it.
 For this to work, women collectively have to decide against it.
-Men by nature will have sex as soon as a woman allows it, and if that sex is delivered without an engagement ring, many men will never see the reason to pop the question.
-Stop going for men who are only interested in sex.
-Only allow men with good intentions into your life -- men who will stick around and want you -- all of you.
+Men by nature will have sex as soon as a woman allows it, but not knowing a man's intentions towards you can lead you down a bad road once intimacy has started.
+You might find it difficult to decipher who is genuinely interested in you versus only physically interested in you.
+Only allow men with good intentions into your life -- men who will stick around and want all of you.

 Women should embrace feminine behavior once again.
 This means no yelling or cursing just for the heck of it, especially not in public.
 This means crossing your legs, wearing skirts, smiling, flirting to get your way, being polite, and using your feminine charms to your advantage.
 Doesn't that sound so much easier than having to argue and fight your way through a relationship?
 It is.

 Men are much more willing to embrace commitment if they know they are dealing with a feminine woman and not just a man in a dress.
 This will help them take the plunge much more easily because an agreeable woman is much less likely to get divorced than a woman always at war with her husband.

 Women should take up cooking again.
 Although automation has it so that men can eat conveniently made frozen and take-out meals, fast-food cannot hold a candle to a home-made meal, especially one cooked with love.

 Gratitude and Grace Brings Out the Hero

 Most men have the capacity of heroism in them -- a trait that not only helps the ones they save, but provides the men themselves with boosts of vigor and self-assuredness.
 There have been times I've needed help that men who didn't know me or only knew me casually went the extra mile to help me.
 And although women go through their share of hurt and heartbreak, remembering the good side of men garners an appreciation that keeps the cycle of goodwill with them going.